-Since the time of the Geneva translation (an English version published in Paris, 1560), which preceded the famous King James Version, nearly all Bible versions have used this same numbering system.
+Since the time of the Geneva translation (an English version published in Paris, 1560), which preceded the famous 1611 King James translation, nearly all Bibles have used the same numbering system.

 Most of the time, the numbering system works well for helping people look up Biblical verses.
-Sometimes, however, the Bible verses are not well divided and this can mislead readers.
+Sometimes, however, Biblical verses are not well divided and this can mislead readers.
 An interesting case appears in the book of Revelation chapter 20.

 But the rest of the dead did not live again until the thousand years were finished.
-This is the first resurrection (Revelation 20:5).
+This is the first resurrection (Revelation 20:5, KJV).

-The resurrection that occurs at the end of the millennium is obviously the second resurrection, while the first (general) resurrection occurs when Jesus returns, at the beginning of the millennium (see verses 6, 11 - 13).
-If this same verse division was kept, it would be good to put parenthesis around this last sentence in this verse, in order to offset it from the rest of the verse.
+The resurrection that occurs at the end of the Millennium is the second resurrection, while the first (general) resurrection occurs when Jesus returns at the beginning of the millennium (see verses 6, 11 - 13).
+If this same division was kept, it would doctrinally accurate to put parenthesis around a part of the verse to offset it from the rest.

 Another interesting case of an erroneous division of the Bible occurs in Genesis 2:1 - 3.
 These verses discuss how the Sabbath day was created.
 Since these three verses continue the rhythmic pattern of Genesis 1's description of the first six days, chapter 2 of Genesis should have started after these three verses.

-Students of the Bible need to be aware that the chapter and verse system found in Scripture was not inspired by God.
-This division can be a distraction in some cases, or cause readers to separate thoughts or ideas that were not originally separate when the inspired writers wrote Scripture.
+Students of the Bible need to be aware that the chapter and verse system, found in modern translations, was not placed their by the authors of Scripture.
+This division can be a distraction in some cases, or cause readers to separate thoughts or ideas that were not originally separate when the inspired writers wrote their books.